ZivaVatra/raspberrypi-astro-capture/README.md

 # Limitations

 - the raspistill program only allows exposure up to a max of 10 seconds it seems.
 This unfortunately seems to be a hardware limitation, to do with the number of registers on the CCD sensor.
-See this very informative page on the camera: https://picamera.readthedocs.io/en/release-1.13/fov.html
+See this very informative page on the camera subsystem: https://picamera.readthedocs.io/en/release-1.13/fov.html